-Additionally, if you have had any type of bleeding disorder; just underwent surgery; take blood pressure medications, blood thinners, chemotherapy drugs or immosuppresant medications; or have trouble with blood clotting, don’t take reishi mushrooms since they can increase blood pressure, impact blood clotting (called thrombocytopenia) and increase the risk for bleeding.
+Additionally, if you have had any type of bleeding disorder, recently underwent surgery, are taking blood pressure medications, blood thinners, chemotherapy drugs or immunosuppressant medications or have trouble with blood clotting, don’t take reishi mushrooms since they can increase blood pressure, impact blood clotting and increase the risk for bleeding.

 Final Thoughts on Reishi Mushrooms